 Summary & Wellness Strategies

 Integration and inclusion are key to a successful college experience for any student who is blind or visually impaired.
-While federal regulations are in place to ensure accessibility and accommodation for all disabled students, college applicants should carefully research all of their prospective academic destinations in order to learn about campus services, dedicated personnel, available accommodations and other resources that will be at their disposal.
-Once a choice has been made and an offer of acceptance has been granted, the student should immediately contact the school’s office for disabled students (if he/she has not done so already).
-Depending on the institution, the student may be able to chat with his/her future disability counselor ahead of on-campus relocation.
+While federal regulations are in place to ensure accessibility and accommodation for all disabled students, college applicants should carefully research all of their prospective academic destinations in order to learn about campus services, dedicated personnel, available accommodations, and other resources.
+Once a choice has been made and an offer of acceptance has been granted, the student should immediately contact the school’s office for disabled students.
+Depending on the institution, the student may be able to chat with their future disability counselor ahead of on-campus relocation.

 Life outside the classroom is just as crucial for college students.
-Those who are blind or visually impaired are urged to frequently visit their school’s disabled students center to learn about gatherings, trips and other upcoming events designed to incorporate individuals with visual disabilities.
-Disability counselors can also assist these students with any personal or social issues that arise throughout their degree program.
+Blind or visually impaired learners are urged to frequently visit their school’s disabled students center to learn about gatherings, trips, and other upcoming events that are designed to incorporate individuals with visual disabilities.
+Disability counselors can also assist these students with any personal or social issues that arise throughout their program.

 Below you’ll find a list of academic scholarships for blind and visually impaired students, as well some additional organizations dedicated to assisting visually disabled individuals and promoting their inclusion.